Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Simulation Studies

 We use a $g$-prior \citep{Zellner1986} with the Empirical Bayes choice of $g$ \citep{Liang2008} for each prior specification of \eqref{eq:base_measure_hyperparameters}.
 Let $\mathbb{C}^{(y)}$ denote the design matrix obtained by vertically stacking the unit-level design vectors $\mathbb{C}^{(y)}_{ij}$ (see Section \ref{sec:CA-EDP}) across clusters $i=1,\ldots,I$ and units $j=1,\ldots,N_i$.
 In particular, $\mathbb{C}^{(y)} =\big(\mathbb{C}^{(y)}_{11},\ldots,\mathbb{C}^{(y)}_{IN_I}\big)^\top. $ For $Y$, we regress $Y$ on $\mathbb{C}^{(y)}$ and set $\boldsymbol{\mu}_{\boldsymbol{\beta}^{(y)}} = \widehat{\boldsymbol{\beta}}_{\mathrm{OLS}}$, and $\boldsymbol{\Sigma}_{\boldsymbol{\beta}^{(y)}} = g_y\,\hat{\sigma}_{(y)}^{2}\, \bigl(\mathbb{C}^{(y)\top}\mathbb{C}^{(y)}\bigr)^{-1}$.
 We take $\hat{\sigma}_{(y)}^{2}=\mathrm{SSE}/(N-d_y)$ from that regression and estimate $g_y$ by the maximum likelihood under the $g$-prior, which yields $g_y = \max\left\{0, \frac{R_y^{2}}{1-R_y^{2}}\cdot\frac{N-d_y-1}{d_y}\right\},$ where $R_y^{2}$ is the OLS coefficient of determination (see \citet{George2000,Liang2008} for details).
 We specify $M$ and $D$ analogously, using their respective design matrices $\mathbb{C}^{(m)}$ and $\mathbb{C}^{(d)}$.

 The initial parameter values were randomly drawn from the prior distributions, and the posterior samples were obtained by running a chain for $5000$ MCMC iterations after an initial $10000$ burn-in iteration.
-We simulate $100$ datasets and evaluate the bias and root mean square error (RMSE) of the point estimator of causal estimands, as well as frequentist coverage and interval length of the credible interval estimator.
-We compute the true causal estimands using a Monte Carlo simulation approach by generating and averaging the causal estimands from $500,000$ clusters.
+We simulate $100$ datasets and evaluate the bias and root mean square error (RMSE) of the point estimator of causal estimands, as well as coverage probability and interval length of the credible interval estimator.
+We compute the true estimands using a Monte Carlo approximation by averaging them from $500,000$ clusters.

 Table \ref{tab:simulation1} reports evaluation metrics for both causal mediation estimands across the six scenarios.
 Overall, the two BNP priors behave as expected, showing minimal bias and substantially outperforming the fully parametric alternative in bias and RMSE.
 The parametric model fails to capture the complex structure in data-generating processes, leading to large RMSEs and wider interval lengths.
 The relative performance of two BNP models, however, varies with the data-generating mechanism.